michaeloconn98/ARApp/README.md

 Make sure all these steps are completed before continuing.

-To start the application up for it to be ran on your mobile device you need to run the application on an OSX (Mac), Linux or Windows computer.
+To start the application up for it to be ran on your mobile device you need to run the application on an OSX(Mac) or Linux PC.
 The following steps detail how to do this and more.

 ### Installation
 In the terminal app of preference, the following commands need to be entered.